alecsmith1/case-studies/_posts/2025-02-03-v2-cyclistic-case-study.md

 <br />

-## **Data Analysis** - _conducted with SQL in BigQuery_
+## **Data Analysis** - _conducted in BigQuery with SQL_

-I've conducted my data analysis in BigQuery via SQL.
-The steps of this analysis, consisting of the issues I set out to resolve and the questions I set out to answer, are laid out below, along with the corresponding SQL queries used to garner the data and insights I sought.
+Data analysis was conducted via SQL in BigQuery.
+The steps of my analysis, consisting of issues I set out to resolve and and questions I set out to answer, are laid out below, along with the corresponding SQL queries used to garner the data.

 <br />